 Elective courses (3 units required): Choose one elective.

 Application of principles of probability and statistics to the design and control of engineering systems in a random or uncertain environment.
 Emphasis is placed on Bayesian decision analysis.
 Graduate-level requirements include a semester research project.

-Foundations, principles, methods and tools for effective design and management of projects in technology-based organizations.
-This course focuses on the scope, time, cost, performance and quality concerns of engineering projects characterized by risk and uncertainty.
-Initiating, planning, executing, monitoring, controlling and closing process are addressed.
+Foundations, principles, methods, and tools for effective design and management of projects in technology-based organizations.
+This course focuses on the scope, time, cost, performance, and quality concerns of engineering projects characterized by risk and uncertainty.
+Initiating, planning, executing, monitoring, controlling, and closing processes are addressed.
 Students design and complete a project from concept through completion.
 Project management software is utilized.
 Graduate-level requirements include completing a more complex project which will include more tasks and will be characterized by greater risk and uncertainty.

-Discrete event simulation, model development, statistical design and analysis of simulation experiments, variance reduction, random variate generation, Monte Carlo simulation.
-Graduate-level requirements include a library research report.
+Discrete event simulation, model development, statistical design and analysis of simulation experiments, variance reduction, random variate generation, and Monte Carlo simulation.
+Graduate-level requirements include a research report.

 Survey of methods including network flows, integer programming, nonlinear programming, and dynamic programming.
 Model development and solution algorithms are covered.
 Graduate-level requirements include additional assigned readings and a project paper.

 Focuses on principles of cost estimation and measurement systems with specific emphasis on parametric models.
-Approaches from the fields of hardware, software and systems engineering are applied to a variety of contexts (risk assessment, judgment & decision making, performance measurement, process improvement, adoption of new tools in organizations, etc.).
+Approaches from the fields of hardware, software, and systems engineering are applied to a variety of contexts (risk assessment, judgment and decision making, performance measurement, process improvement, adoption of new tools in organizations, etc.).
 Material is divided into five major sections: cost estimation fundamentals, parametric model development and calibration, advanced engineering economic principles, measurement systems, and policy issues.
-The graduate-level requirements include a final paper.
+Graduate-level requirements include a final paper.